IEA: Inner Ensemble Average within a convolutional neural network: Experiments and Analysis

-In the following section, we empirically evaluate the performance of IEA CNLS versus ordinary CNL.
+In the following section, we empirically evaluate the performance of IEA convolutional layers versus ordinary convolutional layer.
 In all tests, the number of inner ensembles is set to \(m=3\), to speed up computations.
-We also compare the results of average of an ensemble of models trained using CNL and an ensemble of model trained using IEA of CNLs.
-The ensemble of IEA of CNLs can be described as an outer and inner ensemble in a CNN.
+We also compare the results of an ensemble of models trained using convolutional layer and an ensemble of models trained using IEA of convolutional layers.
+The ensemble of IEA of convolutional layers can be described as an outer and inner ensemble in a CNN.